-- Prenatal care, including nutritional supplements that are medically necessary and prescribed by a physician; - Maternity Support Services by a Doula - Mammograms, or breast ultrasounds, for screening and diagnosis.
-These services include but are not limited to low-dose mammography screenings, including digital and mammography or breast tomosynthesis, and contrast-enhanced mammogram performed at a designated imaging facility. - O At a minimum, the Plan shall cover one annual mammogram to persons age thirty-five (35) and older; women with a hereditary susceptibility from pathogenic mutation carrier status or prior chest wall radiation, an annual MRI starting at age twenty-five (25) and annual mammography starting at age thirty (30).
-Annual mammography (DBT preferred modality) and access to supplemental imaging starting at age thirty-five (35) upon recommendation by her physician if the woman has a predicted lifetime risk greater than twenty percent by any validated model published in peer reviewed medical literature. - Diagnostic imaging, as either a diagnostic mammogram, or breast ultrasound screening, or breast resonance imaging for breast cancer designed to evaluate an abnormality. - Breast Cancer Chemoprevention counseling for women at higher risk; - Cytologic Screenings (Pap tests) including a screening for papillomavirus to determine the presence of precancerous or cancerous conditions and other health problems, including the CA 125 blood test.
-These tests are available for women age thirteen (13) or older; and for women who are at risk of cancer, or at risk of other health conditions that can be identified through a cytological screening; - Human papillomavirus vaccine available to female Members age nine (9) to fourteen (14) years of age; - Breast and ovarian cancer genetic testing (BRCA1 and BRCA2) and genetic counseling based on family history. - Screening for gestational diabetes; - Counseling and screening for HIV and other sexually transmitted diseases; - Screening and counseling for interpersonal and domestic violence and abuse;
+- Prenatal care, including nutritional supplements that are medically necessary and prescribed by a physician; - Mammograms, or breast ultrasounds, for screening and diagnosis.
+These services include but are not limited to low-dose mammography screenings, including digital and mammography or breast tomosynthesis, performed at a designated imaging facility.
+At a minimum, the Plan shall cover one annual mammogram to persons age thirty-five (35) and older; women with a hereditary susceptibility from pathogenic mutation carrier status or prior chest wall radiation, an annual MRI starting at age twenty-five (25) and annual mammography starting at age thirty (30).
+Annual mammography (DBT preferred modality) and access to supplemental imaging starting at age thirty-five (35) upon recommendation by her physician if the woman has a predicted lifetime risk greater than twenty percent by any validated model published in peer reviewed medical literature. - Breast Cancer Chemoprevention counseling for women at higher risk; - Cytologic Screenings (Pap tests) including a screening for papillomavirus to determine the presence of precancerous or cancerous conditions and other health problems, including the CA 125 blood test.
+These tests are available for women age thirteen (13) or older; and for women who are at risk of cancer, or at risk of other health conditions that can be identified through a cytological screening; - Human papillomavirus vaccine available to female Members age nine (9) to fourteen (14) years of age; - Breast and ovarian cancer genetic testing (BRCA1 and BRCA2) and genetic counseling based on family history. - Screening for gestational diabetes;

-- Mastectomy-related services including all stages of reconstruction and surgery to achieve symmetry between the breasts; prostheses; and complications resulting from a mastectomy, including lymphedema, contralateral prophylactic mastectomies, and a partial mastectomy (a full unilateral or bilateral mastectomy as chosen by the patient and physician); - Direct access to qualified obstetric and gynecological care for female Members. - Coverage for diagnostic imaging is provided at the same level of coverage provided for the minimum mammography examination.
+- Counseling and screening for HIV and other sexually transmitted diseases; - Screening and counseling for interpersonal and domestic violence and abuse; - Mastectomy-related services including all stages of reconstruction and surgery to achieve symmetry between the breasts; prostheses; and complications resulting from a mastectomy, including lymphedema, contralateral prophylactic mastectomies, and a partial mastectomy (a full unilateral or bilateral mastectomy as chosen by the patient and physician); - Direct access to qualified obstetric and gynecological care for female Members. - Diagnostic imaging, as either a diagnostic mammogram or breast ultrasound screening, for breast cancer designed to evaluate an abnormality. - Coverage for diagnostic imaging is provided at the same level of coverage provided for the minimum mammography examination.